XiaoxiaoLi/HTML2PlainText/README.md

 HTML2PlainText
 ==============

-Strip HTML tags from text but keep the format of new lines and new paragraphs.
+Strip HTML tags from text but keep the format of new lines and new paragraphs with JSoup.

-You also have the option to unescape HTML tags, delete all URLs, and delete unwanted characters.
+You also have the option to unescape HTML symbols with StringEscapeUtils, delete all URLs with regex, and delete unwanted characters.